MLHale/insure-container-sec/proposal.md

 **Project Oriented Risks**

+Throughout the course of the project, the team will likely experience a variety of risks that threaten to hinder the project's completion.
+Likelihood displays a risk factor, and ranks the risks with a value between one and five (one being the most likely to occur and five being the least likely to occur).
+The impact factor shows the team's prediction of how bad the given risk will impact the completion of the project.

 | Risk       | Description of Risk | Likelihood | Impact Factor |
 | ---------- | ------------------- | ---------- | ------------- |
 | Lack of skill set | Group has an overall lack of experience with a given skill, hindering project efficiency.| | |